goblinfactory/study-ang2-play-by-play/README.md

 # anguar2 sandbox

 Sandbox temporary project.
 Nothing to see here. (i.e. will be constantly changing while I'm going through the Angular play by play on Pluralsight.)
+Notes are mostly stuff I had to find out for myself, that are not in the play-by-play, i.e. this is my scratchpad.

 ## random notes